qiskit-community/qrmi/python/qrmi/tools/task_runner/README.md

 ## Prerequisites

 * Python 3.11, 3.12 or 3.13
 * [QRMI Python package](../../../../INSTALL.md#how-to-build--install-qrmi-python-package) is installed on your python virtual environment.
+This document assumes your python virtual environment is created under `~/py312_qrmi_venv` directory.

 ## How to run